 I grew up camping as a kid and still continue to go camping as an adult.
 Therefore, I have picked up on some great tips while venturing the great outdoors.
 You may already know some of these tips or you may pick up a few new ones.

 I am a person who loves a good list.
-I think I got this from my dad because he had a checklist he used before camping.
-This list was around 3 pages long and stapled on the back of an old potato chips box.
+I think I got this from my dad because he had a checklist he used for camping.
+This list was around 3 pages long and stapled on the back of an old potato chip box.